1EdTech/openbadges-specification/ob_v3p0/errata/errata.md

 > As a consumer of ClrCredentials, now when I verify a ClrCredential where the issuer had included an identifier for the user at this level, it will now show up, whereas previously it would not have appeared if any JSON-LD operation had been done on the data.
 No other change to software is necessary.

-According to this policy, this section recaps all the changes made to the context file which constituting a breaking changes, and therefore, a new version of the file.
+According to this policy, this section recaps all the changes made to the context file which constitute a breaking change, and therefore, a new version of the file.

 <div class="note">
 Previous versions of the context file will remain accessible, in order to keep backwards compatibility with existing credentials.
 However, it's recommended to refer to the newest version of the file.